pagoha/ThisIsTheWay/AWS/IAM-Access-Keys-Analyzer/iamAccessKeysAnalyzer-For-AWS-Cloudshell.md

 echo "${YELLOW}Use 'cat $REPORT_FILE' to view the full report${NORMAL}"
 ```

-3. Save the file by pressing Ctrl+O, then Enter, then Ctrl+X to exit the editor.
+3. Save the file by pressing Ctrl+O, then Enter, then Ctrl+X to exit the GNU nano editor.

 4. Make the script executable: